Kant’s Critique of Metaphysics

 We thus find one general complaint about efforts to acquire metaphysical knowledge: the use of formal concepts and principles, in abstraction from the sensible conditions under which objects can be given, cannot yield knowledge.
 Hence, the “transcendental” use of the understanding (its use independently of the conditions of sensibility) is considered by Kant to be dialectical, to involve erroneous applications of concepts in order to acquire knowledge of things independently of sensibility/experience.
 Throughout the Analytic Kant elaborates on this general view, noting that the transcendental employment of the understanding, which aims towards knowledge of things independently of experience (and thus knowledge of “noumena”), is illicit (cf. A246/B303).
 It is in this connection that Kant states, famously, in the Analytic, that “…the proud name of ontology, which presumes to offer synthetic a priori cognitions of things in general… must give way to the more modest title of a transcendental analytic” (cf. A247/B304).
 Filling this out, Kant suggests that to take ourselves to have unmediated intellectual access to objects (to have “non-sensible” knowledge) correlates with the assumption that there are non-sensible objects that we can know.
 To assume this, however, is to conflate “phenomena” (or appearances) with “noumena” (or things in themselves).
 The failure to draw the distinction between appearances and things in themselves is the hallmark of all those pernicious systems of thought that stand under the title of “transcendental realism.”
 Kant’s transcendental idealism is the remedy for these.

-Although this general charge is certainly a significant part of Kant's complaint, the story does not stop here.
+Although this general charge is certainly a significant part of Kant’s complaint, the story does not stop there.
 In turning to the specific disciplines of special metaphysics (those concerning the soul, the world, and God), Kant devotes a considerable amount of time discussing the human interests that nevertheless pull us into the thorny questions and controversies that characterize special metaphysics.
 These interests are of two types, and include theoretical goals of achieving completeness and systematic unity of knowledge, and practical interests in securing the immortality of the soul, freedom, and the existence of God.
 Despite their contributions to metaphysical illusion, Kant tells us that the goals and interests in question are unavoidable, inevitable, and inherent in the very nature of human reason.
 In the Introduction to the Transcendental Dialectic Kant thus introduces “reason” as the locus of these metaphysical interests.

-The emphasis on reason in this connection is important, and it links up with the project of Kant's “critique” of pure reason.
+The emphasis on reason in this connection is important, and it links up with the project of Kant’s “critique” of pure reason.
 A major component of this critique involves illuminating the basis in reason for our efforts to draw erroneous metaphysical conclusions (to employ concepts “transcendentally”), despite the fact that such use has already been shown (in the Transcendental Analytic) to be illicit.
-What emerges in the Dialectic is a more complex story, one in which Kant seeks to disclose and critique the “transcendental ground” that leads to the misapplications of thought which characterize the specific metaphysical arguments.
-In developing the position that our metaphysical propensities are grounded in the “very nature of human reason,” Kant (in the Introduction to the Dialectic) characterizes reason as a capacity for syllogistic reasoning.
+What emerges in the Dialectic is a more complex story, one in which Kant seeks to disclose and critique the “transcendental ground” that leads to the misapplications of thought which characterize specific metaphysical arguments.
+In developing the position that our metaphysical propensities are grounded in the “very nature of human reason,” Kant (in the Introduction to the Dialectic) relies on a conception of reason as a capacity for syllogistic reasoning.
 This logical function of reason resides in the formal activity of subsuming propositions under ever more general principles in order to systematize, unify, and “bring to completion” the knowledge given through the real use of the understanding (A306/B363-A308/B365).
-Kant thus characterizes this activity as one which seeks “conditions” for every condition.
+Kant thus characterizes this activity as one which seeks “conditions” for everything that is conditioned.
 It is therefore central to this Kantian conception of reason that it is preoccupied with the “unconditioned which would stop the regress of conditions by providing a condition that is not itself conditioned in its turn.”

-The demand for the unconditioned, in turn, is essentially a demand for ultimate explanation, and links up with the rational prescription to secure systematic unity and completeness of knowledge.
+The demand for the unconditioned is essentially a demand for ultimate explanation, and links up with the rational prescription to secure systematic unity and completeness of knowledge.
 Reason, in short, is in the business of ultimately accounting for all things.
-As Kant formulates this interest of reason in the first Critique, it is characterized by the logical maxim or precept thus: “Find for the conditioned knowledge given through the understanding the unconditioned whereby its unity is brought to completion” (A308/B364).
-It is central to Kant's Dialectic that this requirement for systematic unity and completeness of knowledge is inherent in the very nature of our reason.
-Controversially, he does not take it that this demand for the unconditioned is something we can dismiss, nor does he take the interests we have in metaphysics to be merely products of misguided enthusiasm.
+As Kant formulates this interest of reason in the first Critique, it is characterized by the logical maxim or precept: “Find for the conditioned knowledge given through the understanding the unconditioned whereby its unity is brought to completion” (A308/B364).
+It is central to Kant’s Dialectic that this requirement for systematic unity and completeness of knowledge is inherent in the very nature of our reason.
+Controversially, Kant does not take it that this demand for the unconditioned is something we can dismiss, nor does he take the interests we have in metaphysics to be merely products of misguided enthusiasm.

 Although the demand for the unconditioned is inherent in the very nature of our reason, although it is unavoidable and indispensably necessary, Kant nevertheless does not take it to be without problems of a unique sort; for the very same demand that guides our rational scientific inquiries and defines our (human) reason is also the locus of error that needs to be curbed or prevented.
 In connection with this principle, then, Kant also identifies reason as the seat of a unique kind of error, one that is essentially linked up with metaphysical propensities, and one which he refers to as “transcendental illusion [transzendentale Illusion].”
 Kant identifies transcendental illusion with the propensity to “take a subjective necessity of a connection of our concepts…for an objective necessity in the determination of things in themselves” (A297/B354).
 Very generally, Kant’s claim is that it is a peculiar feature of reason that it unavoidably takes its own subjective interests and principles to hold “objectively.”
 And it is this propensity, this “transcendental illusion,” according to Kant, that paves the way for metaphysics.
 Reason plays this role by generating principles and interests that incite us to defy the limitations of knowledge already detailed in the Transcendental Analytic.
 The Introduction to the Transcendental Dialectic is therefore interesting for Kant’s presentation of reason as a presumably distinct capacity for cognizing in a way that, as Kant puts it, incites us to tear down the boundaries already enforced in the Analytic (cf. A296/B352).
 Kant refers to this capacity of reason as one that leads to the specifically transcendent judgments that characterize metaphysics.
 Thus, the Transcendental Dialectic is said to be concerned “to expose the illusion in transcendent judgments” (A297/B354).
 Indeed, Dialectic is defined as “the logic of illusion [Schein]” (A293/B350).